slack-alert-logo.jpg

 • A silence button which pre-populates all fields to silence the alert.

-The color, title and text all come from the template we created above.
+The color, title, and text all come from the template created earlier.

 receivers: